thelast19digitsofpi/homeworlds-live/README.md

 ### Licensing
 Before anyone runs off with this, I want to ask Looney Labs exactly what their stance is on projects like this.
 I did ask a while back and someone said it would be okay to make something like this but then I realized open source licenses are tricky... and I'm just a bit nervous because I don't know that much about copyright stuff.

 That being said, I did formerly state that this **implementation** of the game of Homeworlds was licensed under GPL 3.0.
+I do not own the **game**, though, so I'm not sure how exactly that plays in to the license.

+Argh I'm just paranoid for no reason.
+If you are reading this, just... don't abuse this, all right?